deepakkarunakaran/visualizingNZCrime/README.md

  **R/Shiny/Leaflet** are employed to create a an application which demonstrated the use of chloropeths in visualizing data over maps.
 An interactive time series is also demonstrated.

  The underlying vector layers in the map was created(edited) using **QGIS3**.

+ Check the video link for a short demo: https://youtu.be/hTPTUqEtU18